-Wrongful trading is a section under the Insolvency Act 1986 that involves directors, knowingly making transactions in and out of the business, with the knowledge that the company is insolvent.
-If directors are found guilty under the Insolvency Act, they can be made personally liable for creditor debts.
+Wrongful trading is a section under the Insolvency Act 1986 that involves directors knowingly making transactions to and from the business, knowing that the company is insolvent.
+If directors are found guilty under the Insolvency Act, they can be made personally liable for debts to creditors.

 - Enter into credit agreements with a supplier knowing the company will be unable to honour repayment terms.

-- Deliberately amass unreasonably high debts at the detriment to creditors.
+- Deliberately amass unreasonably high debts at the creditors’ detriment.

 - Pay themselves an unreasonably high salary when the company is unable to afford it.